yellowHatpro/Notes/golang/golang.md

 # GoLang

+- In 2007, Google began developing the Go programming language as an internal project.

+- In 2009, Google announced the open source release of Go.

+- In 2012, Go became an official programming language of the Cloud Native Computing Foundation.

+## Advantages

+- Go has a clean syntax.

+- Used in web servers databases, and other systems.

+- Handles concurrency well.

 ## Go Basics

 1. fmt is a package in GoLang which is used for formatting the input and output.
 It is used for printing the output in a formatted way.